olivierlesnicki/cordova-ios-LocalNotification/README.md

 Using the plugin
 ----------------

-	// Triggers a notification after 5 seconds
+	// Schedules a local notification to be triggered after 5 seconds

     window.addNotification({
 		fireDate        : Math.round(new Date().getTime()/1000 + 5),